tasitlabs/tasit-sdk/README.md

 The Tasit SDK makes it simple for a new account to be instantiated in each mobile app it is used in.

 The intended UX is that this account should NOT have any significant amount of ETH, ERC20, or ERC721 tokens sent to it.
 This app is NOT a wallet.
 Instead, this address should be authorized to perform actions on behalf of a smart-contract-based identity or software wallet a user already has with some ETH or tokens.
 This is an ephemeral account for that app on the device, and as the user gets more familiar with it their account can be progressively upgraded to a personal DAO later or their funds can be stored in their preferred primary software wallet.

+[This is the subpackage](/packages/tasit-account/README.md) that implements these features for the Tasit SDK.

 _This means fewer steps that need to be taken to onboard a new user._